billythegoat356/Berserker/README.md

 <br><br>
 <p align="center">
 <strong>
-The best and unique way to encrypt/hash some data or a file safely,
+The best and unique way to encrypt some data or a file safely,
 <br>
-Kyrie Eleison provides you multiples functions that allows you to encrypt/hash anything you want.
+Kyrie Eleison provides you multiples functions that allows you to encrypt anything you want.
 </strong>
 </p>
 <br>